QuestNetwork/qD/README.md

 ## Troubleshooting

 ### Star Node Configuration
-Go to Settings > IPFS and either download a swarm peer list from GitHub (https://github.com/QuestNetwork/qDesk/blob/0.9.4/src/app/swarm.json) or enter your own.
+In qDesk ^0.9.4 Go to ``Settings > IPFS`` and either download a swarm peer list from GitHub (https://github.com/QuestNetwork/qDesk/blob/0.9.4/src/app/swarm.json) or enter your own.

 ## Features